 Some violations of our architectural principles are easy to spot.
 Others hide in plain sight, and neither static analysis nor a shallow code review will help you spot them.

-The onion architecture is an established approach to structuring applications.
 You might’ve read about it on this blog before, in an in-depth series of posts penned by my workmate Christian.
 Let’s skip the introductions and begin by recalling the principles of the onion approach.
 In essence, there are just two ground rules:

 - we separate responsibilities of our application into concentric layers, and